 In this work, we demonstrate that this situation may not be inevitable.
 We introduce a new algorithmic technique which allows us to build a data deletion scheme that is directly applicable to realistic AI pipelines.
 We prove that our scheme can achieve arbitrary prediction error $\varepsilon$ with arbitrary failure probability $\delta$, using only a $\tilde{O}(\log(1/\delta) / \varepsilon^2)$ overhead in each of training, inference, and storage.
 Our proof is based on a new assumption about the learning algorithm which we call \emph{stability}.
 We find that stability is practically reasonable using a small set of experiments with microgpt \cite{microgpt}.

-Stability is an assumption about both the learning algorithm $\calA$ and a given measurement $\phi$.
+Stability is an assumption about both the learning algorithm $\calA$ and the measurement $\phi$.
 Roughly, it quantifies the sensitivity of $\phi(\calA(T))$ to small changes in the choice of data $T$.
 The more robust the measurement is to changes in training data, the more stable it is.

 Our data deletion scheme has the following properties: \begin{itemize} \item precomputation is only a $\tilde{O}(\log(1/\delta)/\varepsilon^2)$ factor more expensive than training the model; \item predicting model behavior after deleting a set of data is only a $\tilde{O}(\log(1/\delta)/\varepsilon^2)$ factor more expensive than reading the deleted set of data and then evaluating the trained model once; \item the precomputed data can be stored in the space of $\tilde{O}(\log(1/\delta)/\varepsilon^2)$ trained models; and \item under the weakest form of our stability assumption, the prediction error is $O(\varepsilon)$ for any constant number of deletions $d$, while a stronger form of our stability assumption bounds the prediction error for arbitrary $d$. \end{itemize}